Expand description

 Messages that are broadcast by an output port to an input port are referred to as events, while messages exchanged between requestor and replier ports are referred to as requests and replies.

-Models must implement the Model trait.
-The main purpose of
+Models must implement the Model trait, which is most

-Model::init method that is guaranteed to run once
+a custom Model::init method that is guaranteed to

 have been connected but before the simulation starts.